 The HTC U11 features Qualcomm’s latest chip, the Snapdragon 835, which has only been featured in a couple new phones since its launch.
 Now, pair that with 4GB of RAM — or 6GB, if you’re buying the more powerful international version — and you have a very powerful phone.

 Now, there’s a few things to consider when comparing performance, including processor speed and RAM, but the most important thing is how that hardware works with software to deliver real-world performance.
 That’s where benchmarks can help in comparing the two devices.
 While we haven’t received any benchmarks since the launch of the phone, before launch the device was spotted scoring 1,912 on Geekbench’s single-core test, and 6,137 on the multi-core test.
-By comparison, the iPhone 7 Plus scored 3,331 on the single-core test, and 5,520 on the multi-core test.
+By comparison, the

 In other words, it’s a little unclear who the winner is here.
 Most apps use only one thread at a time, meaning the single-core test is a better indicator of real-world use when one app is being used.
 However, if you start multitasking, the multi-core score becomes more important.
 Because of that, this one is a tie.